milonmaze/privacy-terms-observatory/www.snap.com/en-US/privacy/privacy-policy.md

 How Long We Keep Your Information

 Snapchat lets you capture what it’s like to live in the moment.
-On our end, that means most messages—like Snaps and Chats—sent in Snapchat will be automatically deleted by default from our servers after we detect they’ve been opened by all recipients or have expired.
+On our end, that means most messages — like Snaps and Chats — sent in Snapchat will be automatically deleted by default from our servers after we detect they’ve been opened by all recipients or have expired.
 Other content, like Story posts, are stored for longer.
 For detailed information about how long we store different types of content, check out our Support Site.

 We store other information for longer periods of time.
 For example:

-We store your basic account information—like your name, phone number, and email address—and list of friends until you ask us to delete them.
+We store your basic account information — like your name, phone number, and email address — and list of friends until you ask us to delete them.

 We store location information for different lengths of time based on how precise it is and which services you use.
-If location information is associated with a Snap—like those saved to Memories or posted to Snap Map—we’ll retain that location as long as we store the Snap.
+If location information is associated with a Snap — like those saved to Memories or posted to Snap Map or Spotlight — we’ll retain that location as long as we store the Snap.
 Pro tip: You can see the location data we retain about you by downloading your data.

 If you ever decide to stop using Snapchat, you can just ask us to delete your account.
 We’ll also delete most of the information we’ve collected about you after you’ve been inactive for a while!